Towards Motion Forecasting with Real-World Perception Inputs: Are End-to-End Approaches Competitive?: A Unified Evaluation Benchmark

-\textbf{The need for matching.} Standard forecasting datasets, such as nuScenes \citep{nuscenes}, provide past information about the ground-truth agents, including their number, identities and trajectories.
-Conventional forecasting models rely on these identities to compute their scores.
-However, in real-world, detected agents are not inherently linked to ground-truth agents because their identities are not provided during inference, and arbitrary identities are assigned during tracking.
-To address this, a one-to-one matching process is needed to assign predictions to ground-truth agents, similar to the multi-object tracking problem \citep{bernardin2008evaluating}.
-We use a Hungarian matching with matching threshold of 2 meters between object center distances at time $t=0$.
-To truly reflect the forecasting quality, we only evaluate on ground-truth (GT) agents having full \emph{moving} future trajectories as in nuScenes Prediction challenge.
+Standard forecasting datasets, such as the used nuScenes dataset \cite{nuscenes}, provide past information about the ground-truth agents, including their number, identities, and trajectories.
+Conventional forecasting models rely on these identities to train their models and compute their scores.
+However, in the real world, detected agents are not inherently linked to ground-truth agents because GT identities are not provided during inference, and arbitrary identities are assigned during tracking.
+To address this, a one-to-one matching is needed to assign predictions to ground-truth agents.
+Similar to the multi-object tracking problem \cite{bernardin2008evaluating}, we use Hungarian matching with a matching threshold of 2 meters between object center L2 distances at the starting frame for forecasting, i.e., $t = 0$.

-\textbf{The need for suitable metrics.} Additionally, standard forecasting metrics (e.g., minADE, minFDE, and Missrate (MR)) solely consider the forecasting quality of \emph{matched} prediction-GT pairs, without penalizing missed or falsely predicted agents.
-Therefore, additional metrics that consider both the number and quality of predictions are necessary in end-to-end methods operating over real-world sensory inputs.
-Accordingly, we consider the Mean Forecasting Average Precision ($\text{mAP}_{f}$) \citep{peri2022forecasting_future_detection}, the mean is computed from the AP for the classes `car', `truck', and `bus'.
-This metric penalizes trajectories that have correct first-frame detections but inaccurate forecasts (a threshold of FDE$=4$m is used), as well as trajectories with incorrect first-frame detections.

-\textbf{Aligning inputs for both paradigms.} To fairly compare a conventional and an end-to-end model, the perception inputs should be aligned.
-To evaluate the impact of upstream perception modules on motion forecasting, we run the selected perception models on the dataset to obtain the outputs, including detections, tracking results and map estimations.
-We then replace ground-truth input data of a conventional model with the collected perception outputs.